Prakash John: Lou Reed, Alice Cooper, 1972-1983

-In 1973, Glan called and asked if he'd like a ten-day job recording an album with Lou Reed.
+In 1973, Glan was called and asked if he'd like a ten-day job recording an album with Lou Reed.
 They recorded the album Sally Can't Dance, and spent the next four years touring and recording with Reed.
-Through Reed, John met the men who would become two of his other musical heroes, Steve Hunter and Dick Wagner, whom he credits for the quality of Reed's live albums, Rock 'n' Roll Animal and Lou Reed Live--he would play on both of their 1978 albums.
+Through Reed, John met the men who would become two of his other musical heroes, Steve Hunter and Dick Wagner, whom he credits for the quality of Reed's live albums, Rock 'n' Roll Animal and Lou Reed Live—he would play on both of their 1978 albums.

 In 1975, Glan and John were asked to work (along with Hunter and Wagner) on an album that Alice Cooper was recording in Toronto.
 That album became Cooper's legendary Welcome to My Nightmare.
 They went on tour in support of it, and Glan and John would spend the next six years with Cooper, touring and recording his albums Lace and Whiskey and DaDa.